 Gunnedah Rural Museum

-The Gunnedah Rural Museum is one of Australia's largest collections of early agriculture, industrial history and transport memorabilia.
-The museum covers an area of more the 14,000 square metres and has in excess of 18,000 items on display.
+The Gunnedah Rural Museum is one of Australia's largest collections of early agriculture, industrial history, and transport memorabilia.
+The museum covers an area of more than 14,000 square metres and has in excess of 18,000 items on display.
 Allow plenty of time for your visit to wander through the exhibits and collections.

 A small entry fee is payable at the door and museum volunteers are available to direct you through the exhibits and answer any questions you may have.

-The museum houses tractors, steam engines, antique farm machinery, horse drawn and motorised vehicles, household items, antique firearms, blacksmithing tools, toys, McDonagh model railway, shearing display, crafts and gift shop.
+The museum houses tractors, steam engines, antique farm machinery, horse-drawn and motorised vehicles, household items, antique firearms, blacksmithing tools, toys, McDonagh model railway, and a shearing display, There are some stunning displays of Coca-Cola can and bottle and Arnotts' biscuit tin collections!
+Browse the crafts and gift shop for some local keepsakes!

 The museum is located just off the Oxley Highway.